Donald Trump Blocked Re-Nomination Of Obama’s Pick For U.N. Committee On Racism, Won’t Name Replacement

 — The Hill (@thehill) April 14, 2019

-Donald Trump has denied being racist, and on Sunday the White House Press Secretary Sarah Huckabee Sanders appeared on ABC News to say that Trump was not trying to incite violence against Omar with his criticisms this week.
+Donald Trump has denied being racist, and, on Sunday, White House Press Secretary Sarah Huckabee Sanders appeared on ABC News to say that Trump was not trying to incite violence against Omar with his criticisms this week.
 As the Washington Examiner noted, Sanders called out Omar for what she said was a history of anti-Semitic comments and called on Democrats to condemn these remarks.